AlenaMak1995/bargaining/README.md

 >Luiz F. O. Chamon, Santiago Paternain, Alejandro Ribeiro, 2nd Annual Conference on Learning for Dynamics and Control / Proceedings of Machine Learning Research 120:1–10, 2020.

 All algorithmic choices marked as “paper-style” follow the original formulation unless stated otherwise.

+## What Is Reproduced

+- Counterfactual bargaining primal–dual loop
+- Occupancy-measure LP formulation
+- Endogenous slack variables with quadratic penalties
+- Support for **multiple constraints** (energy, time, logic)
+- Paper-style dual updates using previous-iterate residuals

+## What Is Extended

+- Unified LP formulation with arbitrary linear constraints
+- Extension to **PCTL reachability and Until formulas**
+- Augmented MDP construction with region and Until flags